 Reference transcriptomes for the MMETSP were originally assembled using a pipeline developed by the National Center for Genome Research (NCGR) [10].
 These transcriptomes have already facilitated investigations in phylogenetic analyses [18], differential gene expression [2], and inter-group comparisons [19].
 The meta-omic approaches [20] developed have led to interesting discoveries of gene diversity and evolutionary features [21–24].

 In re-assembling the MMETSP data, we sought to compare and improve the original MMETSP reference transcriptomes and to create a platform which facilitates automated re-assembly and evaluation.
-Below, we show that our had higher, .
-Also, assemblies
+Below, we show that our re-assemblies had higher evaluation metrics, contained most of the NCGR contigs as well as new content.
+Also, assemblies varied by taxonomic group being assembled.

 Methods